hammerheim-game/hammerheim-rules/6-optional-rules.md

 Smithy
 Hearty blacksmiths work at the smithy where they fashion all kinds of metals into a variety of useful items.
-Mainly though they create weapons and armour.
-When visiting a blacksmith you may add +2 to your Search rolls when trying to find armour or close combat weapons.
+Mainly though they create weapons and armor.
+When visiting a blacksmith you may add +2 to your Search rolls when trying to find armor or close combat weapons.
 Muleskinner
 A beast master takes care of the animals.
 He feeds, houses and trains horses, ponies and dogs.
 He reduces the difficulty